 In 2016, HM Government, with the Department of Energy and Climate Change (DECC, now BEIS) as contact Department, consulted on implementing an exemption for Energy Intensive Industries from the indirect costs of the RO.
 The Scottish Government consulted in parallel.
-The intention is that legislation for England and Wales, and Scotland will come into force in October 2017 and will implement these changes by amending the ROO.
+Legislation for England and Wales, and Scotland came into force in December 2017 as amendments to the ROO.
 The exemption will not be introduced in Northern Ireland at this stage, but may be extended to Northern Ireland in future.
 This guidance has been updated in line with this.